• Parfums des Beaux Arts by DSH Bancha EDP Natural Perfume Review

 Parfums des Beaux Arts by DSH Bancha is a very relaxing, soothing perfume.
 It’s a cup of hot bancha.
 This fragrance wears closely to the skin, it seems to work with the wearer.
 It’s amazing how it transforms to your body chemistry.
 It’s a very intuitive fragrance.
 Some fragrances can be described as “sexy” or “flirty”, something you may wear for someone else.
 DSH Bancha is meditative.
 It’s a fragrance you wear for yourself.

-Notes listed include green mandarin, lime peel, spearmint, yuzu, centifolia rose, holy basil, jasmine, pine needle, Australian sandalwood, Himalyan cedar, and moss.
+Notes listed include green mandarin, lime peel, spearmint, yuzu, centifolia rose, holy basil, jasmine, pine needle, Australian sandalwood, Himalayan cedar, and moss.

 Give DSH’s Bancha a try if you like tea fragrances.
-It’s very difficult for me to compare Bancha to other fragrances so I have to think of fragrances that are somewhat similiar.
-Give it a try if you like perfumes like Parfums de Nicolai Vie de Chateau Eau Fraiche EDT, L’Occitane Green Tea with Jasmine EDT, Creed Silver Mountain Water EDP, Sisley Eau de Campagne EDT, and/or Shieseido Zen Eau de Cologne.
+It’s very difficult for me to compare Bancha to other fragrances so I have to think of fragrances that are somewhat similar.
+Give it a try if you like perfumes like Parfums de Nicolai Vie de Chateau Eau Fraiche, L’Occitane Green Tea with Jasmine, Sisley Eau de Campagne and/or Shieseido Zen Eau de Cologne.

 The 1 oz.
-EDP retails for $70.
-Other sizes are available on DSH’s website and beautyhabit.com.
+EDP retails for $90 at DSH Perfumes.
+Other sizes and samples are also available for purchase.

 Want more reviews?
 Try…